-The following points provide a brief overview of Ceredigion, drawn from detailed statistics in the main body of this paper.
+The following points provide a brief overview of Denbighshire, drawn from detailed statistics in the main body of this paper.
 Technical terms have been avoided, and in general the reference periods of the statistics are not mentioned (as these vary).

-- Around 75 thousand people live in Ceredigion, which is less than a third as densely populated as Wales as a whole.
-The area's population rose by 12% between 1993 and 2003, six times greater than the rise of nearly 2% in Wales. (section 2) - ◆ Less than 60% of the population of Ceredigion were born in Wales, but more than half of all people aged three or more can speak Welsh, compared to one in five across Wales. (section 2) - Life expectancy at birth for males in Ceredigion is almost two years longer than the Welsh average, while for females life expectancy is more than a year longer. (section 2) - Compared to Wales, a smaller proportion of the working age population of Ceredigion are economically active, and a smaller proportion claim Job-Seekers' Allowance. (section 3) - ♦ The median1 annual pay for full-time workers in Ceredigion is under £20,000, over £1,500 less than the national median1. (section 3) - ◆ Around a fifth of people in Ceredigion reported having a limiting long-term illness less than the equivalent proportion in Wales. (section 4) - ◆ A greater percentage of adults in Ceredigion met guidelines for the consumption of fruit and vegetables and undertaking of physical activity. (section 4) - ♦ The rate of people waiting for inpatient admission is similar, the rate waiting for day case treatment is higher, and the rate waiting for their first outpatient appointment is lower in Ceredigion than in Wales. (section 4) - ◆ Over 60% of pupils in their final year of compulsory education in Ceredigion achieved five or more GCSEs grade A-C (or a vocational equivalent) higher than the equivalent percentage in Wales. (section 5) - ♦ 70% of houses in Ceredigion are owner-occupied, a slightly lower percentage than in Wales.
-The median1 house price in 2005 was in excess of £150,000, over £25,000 more than the median1 for Wales as a whole. (section 6) - ◆ The rate of accidents per length of road is less than half that in Wales, but almost double the rate of people are killed or seriously injured in road accidents in Ceredigion than across Wales. (section 7) - The rate of recorded crime per head is lower than the rate for Wales. (section 7) - Over 35% of municipal waste in Ceredigion was recycled or composted in 2005-06, higher than the equivalent percentage for the whole of Wales. (section 7) - ◆ The Welsh Index of Multiple Deprivation 2005 ranks specific small areas in Wales in terms of deprivation.
-None of Ceredigion's areas fall in the 10% most deprived areas in Wales, and the majority of Ceredigion's areas are less deprived than the Wales average. (section 8)
+- Around 93 thousand people live in Denbighshire, which is less densely populated than Wales as a whole.
+The area's population rose by over 6% between 1993 and 2003, compared with a rise of nearly 2% in Wales. (section 2) - Under 60% of Denbighshire's residents were born in Wales, compared to 75% of all Welsh residents.
+However in Denbighshire over a quarter of those aged three or more can speak Welsh, compared to around a fifth in Wales. (section 2) - ◆ Life expectancy is similar for females, but is slightly longer for males born in Denbighshire compared to Wales. (section 2) - ♦ A higher percentage of Denbighshire's working age population is economically active (79% compared to 75% in Wales), and the Job-Seekers' Allowance claimant rate is 2%, lower than Wales' 2.3% rate. (section 3) - ♦ Median annual pay for full-time workers is just over £19,000, more than £2,000 less than the equivalent figure in Wales. (section 3) - ◆ The proportion of people who have a limiting long-term illness is similar to Wales at just over 23%. (section 4) - ♦ Higher rates of adults in Denbighshire than in Wales met guidelines for consuming fruit and vegetables and undertaking physical activity. (section 4) - ◆ The rates of people waiting for their first outpatient appointment, inpatient admission or day case treatment are slightly lower than the national average. (section 4) - ◆ The percentage of pupils in their final year of compulsory education who achieved five or more GCSEs grade A-C (or a vocational equivalent) has been below that in Wales in recent years. (section 5) - ♦ A slightly higher proportion of households are owner-occupied, and the median house price in Denbighshire in 2005 was £120,000, £5,000 lower than the median for Wales. (section 6) - ◆ The rate of road accidents per length of road is lower in Denbighshire than in Wales, but the rate of 'killed or seriously injured' casualties of road accidents per head of the population is slightly higher. (section 7) - ♦ There are around 21 incidents of recorded crime per 1,000 people in Denbighshire, which is similar to the rate in Wales. (section 7) - ◆ Just under 28% of municipal waste was recycled or composted in 2005-06 in Denbighshire, which is slightly higher than the percentage in Wales. (section 7) - The Welsh Index of Multiple Deprivation 2005 ranks specific small areas in Wales in terms of deprivation.
+A slightly lower than average proportion of Denbighshire's areas fall in the 10% most deprived areas in Wales, and the majority of Denbighshire's areas are less deprived than the Wales average. (section 8)